 - It is the day when Ibrahim (AS) was born.

 - It is the day on which Allah (SWT) accepted the repentance of Adam (AS).

-- Whoever takes bath on this day will never get sick.
+- Whoever takes a bath on this day will never get sick.

-All above-mentioned whims are totally baseless misconceptions and traditions referred to the religion of Allah, and they are worthless and have no credit.
+All the above-mentioned whims are totally baseless misconceptions and traditions referring to the religion of Allah, and they are worthless and have no credit.

-A wrong practice related to this occasion is that a large number of people hold the mourning ceremonies and gatherings in the memory of martyrdom of Sayyidna Husain (RA).
-The incident of Karbala is one of the most tragic and the darkest events of Islamic history, but Allah’s Messenger (PBUH) prohibited us from such ceremonies and gatherings on the death of anybody.
-The polytheists of pre-Islamic days of ignorance used to mourn on such way over their deceased ones, by slapping their cheeks, beating their chests and tearing their clothes.
-The Prophet (PBUH) has strictly forbidden the Muslims from behaving such way and exhorted them to be patient.
+A wrong practice related to this occasion is that a large number of people hold mourning ceremonies and gatherings in the memory of martyrdom of Sayyidna Husain (RA).
+The incident of Karbala is one of the most tragic and darkest events of Islamic history, but Allah’s Messenger (PBUH) prohibited us from such ceremonies and gatherings on the death of anybody.
+The polytheists of pre-Islamic days of ignorance used to mourn in such way over their deceased ones, by slapping their cheeks, beating their chests, and tearing their clothes.
+The Prophet (PBUH) has strictly forbidden Muslims from behaving in such a way and exhorted them to be patient.
 The Prophet (PBUH) said:

 “He who slaps (his) cheeks, tears (his) clothes and calls with the calls of Jahiliyyah is not one of us.”
 (Al-Bukhari 1294).

 It is natural to feel sad upon the death of a loved one and sometimes tears roll on cheeks with grief.
 It is but natural, and faith does not hinder the flow of sentiments.
 Sometimes some people exceed the limits and go beyond that, they cry, tear off their clothes; rip out their hair, and do many other things to show their grief.
 It is unlawful to behave this way.